mutallib03/TIS-course/README.md

 # TIS-course
-## Reflections for All assignments,Design Thinking Project and PC assemle of TIS course 2024/2025
+## Reflections for All assignments, Design Thinking Project and PC assemle of TIS course 2024/2025

 | Assignment  | Description   | Reflection |